Ryan White Program

 and the research protocols are sponsored by the VCU School of Medicine.

 The Ryan White Comprehensive AIDS Resources Emergency (CARE) Act (Ryan

-White Care Act, Ryan White was an Act of the U.S. Congress named in honor
+White Care Act) was an Act of the U.S. Congress named in honor of Ryan

-of Ryan White an Indiana teenager who contracted AIDS through a tainted
+White, an Indiana teenager who contracted AIDS through a tainted hemophilia

-hemophilia treatment in 1984, and was expelled from school because of
+treatment in 1984.
+He was expelled from school because of the disease.

-the disease.
-White became a well-known advocate for AIDS research and
+White became a well-known advocate for AIDS research and awareness, until